Gautefall: Bleka

 Immediately south of the county road (Gautefallvegen) and the ski center is the hilltop and hillside area Bleka.
 The northern part of Bleka is known as Nonsåsheia, and centrally located at Nonsåsheia is a landmark cairn known as Nonsåsheiavarden (Blekavarden).
 This is located at 678 meters above sea level.
 A neighborhood of cabins has been constructed in the northwestern parts of Bleka.
 Bleka can be reached by parking at Rytterspranget or Søliane Hyttefelt.
 A number of hiking trails are found at Bleka and there is a number of overlook points found in the area.
 From Blekavarden there are views as far as to the ocean outside Kragerø and Risør in the south, the mountain Lifjell in the north, and the Vealøs Tower (Vealøstårnet) in Skien in the east.
-Hills by Fyresdal can be seen to the west.
+Hills in Fyresdal Municipality can be seen to the west.
 A number of lakes can be found at Bleka, including Store Daltjenn, Lille Daltjenn, Blekatjenn, Grunntjenn, and Skvetten.